The 50 Most Common Irish Road Signs and Their Meanings

 26. Automatic Level Crossing Ahead – A railway crossing with automatic barriers.

-Information and Motorway Signs (Provide guidance to drivers)
+Information and Motorway Road Signs in Ireland

 1. Motorway Entrance Sign – Indicates entry onto a motorway.